Management of Health & Safety at Work Regulations 1999

 - Replacing the dangerous by the non-dangerous or the less dangerous

-- Developing a coherent overall prevention policy which covers technology, organisation of work, working conditions, social relationships and the influence of factors relating to the working environment
+- Developing a coherent overall prevention policy that covers technology, organisation of work, working conditions, social relationships, and the influence of factors relating to the working environment

 - Giving collective protective measures priority over individual protective measures